MajickTek/GenericMultiplayerConnector/readme.md

 ## Games using this library
-Multiplayer Tetris is included in the library; a player's game speeds up when an opponent completes a row.
+Multiplayer Tetris is included in the GMC library; a player's game speeds up when an opponent completes a row.

 I've also retrofitted a version of Tempest to be multi-player.
 This can be found [here](https://github.com/SteveSmith16384/wbt-multiplayer).